 - File Format: Sets the file type you wish to create: PSD, TIFF, or JPEG.
 If you wish to use a layered workflow, you must choose PSD. - 2.
-Color Space: Sets the default color space when opening a copy of a file; the list includes Adobe RGB 1998, Apple RGB (Mac OS), sRGB, ProPhoto RGB, or ColorMatch RGB.
-(If you imported a profile for use in the General preferences, it will also be available here.)
+Color Space: Sets the default color space when opening a copy

 - 3. Bit Depth: Sets the bit depth for the file when opening a copy of a file. - 4.
 Resolution: Sets the resolution when opening a copy of a file. - 5.
 Show these options every time: If you do not wish to use a predefined set of file characteristics for opening photos from Lightroom or Photoshop, click this box.